Doctor of Physical Therapy (DPT) Curriculum

 The first part of this ten-week, full-time experience is scheduled at the completion of musculoskeletal system coursework.
 Students will be placed in outpatient facilities or general hospitals with an expectation that students, under the supervision of a licensed physical therapist, will primarily evaluate and treat patients with musculoskeletal conditions.
-Prerequisite(s): Satisfactory completion of all previous academic requirements.
+Satisfactory completion of all previous academic requirements is required.

 The second part of this ten-week, full-time experience is scheduled at the completion of musculoskeletal system coursework.
 Students will be placed in outpatient facilities or general hospitals with an expectation that students, under the supervision of a licensed physical therapist, will primarily evaluate and treat patients with musculoskeletal conditions.
-Prerequisite(s): Satisfactory completion of all previous academic requirements.
+Satisfactory completion of all previous academic requirements is required.

 A ten (10) week full-time experience scheduled at the completion of study of didactic and laboratory course work.
 Students will generally be placed in acute care, acute rehabilitation, skilled nursing, pediatric, sub-acute, outpatient, or home health settings.
 Students will, under the supervision of a licensed physical therapist, primarily evaluate and treat patients with cardio/pulmonary and neurological conditions.
-Prerequisite(s): Satisfactory completion of all previous academic requirements.
+Satisfactory completion of all previous academic requirements is required.

 An eight-week, full-time experience in combination with PTH 746 Clinical Experience IV completed at the conclusion of didactic and laboratory course work.
 During this experience, the student will continue to develop competency in his or her entry-level professional physical therapy skills.
 An alternative to this course in combination with PTH 746 Clinical Experience IV is PTH 735 Clinical Experience III (16 weeks).
-Prerequisite(s): Satisfactory completion of all previous academic requirements.
+Satisfactory completion of all previous academic requirements is required.

 6 PTH741 Principles of Practice I: Intro to PT Practice